grafana/intro-to-mltp/README.md

 * Generates automatic logging lines based on the trace data received.
 * Sends metric, log and trace data onwards to the Mimir, Loki and Tempo services, respectively.

+Grafana Agent implements a graph-based configuration via it's Flow architecuture, using a programatic language, River, to define Grafana Agent functionality.

+Once running, you can observe the Flow configuration running on the Grafana Agent itself by navigating to [http://localhost:12347](http://localhost:12347).
+This webpage will allow you to view all of the current components being used for receiving MLT signals, as well as graphs denoting source and target relationships between components.

+The full configuration for Grafana Agent can be found [here](agent/config.river).

+Read the [Debugging](https://grafana.com/docs/agent/latest/flow/monitoring/debugging/) documentation for Grafana Agent for more details.

+The [tutorial](https://grafana.com/docs/agent/latest/flow/tutorials/) guide to working with Flow and River is a great first starting point, whilst the full [reference guide](https://grafana.com/docs/agent/latest/flow/reference/) for Flow shows the currently supported components and configuration blocks.

 Note that as Grafana Agent scrapes metrics for every service defined in the [`docker-compose.yml`](docker-compose.yml) that a significant number of metric [active series](https://grafana.com/docs/grafana-cloud/billing-and-usage/active-series-and-dpm/) are produced (approximately 11,000 at time of writing).

-The full configuration for Grafana Agent can be found [here](agent/config.yaml).

 ### Metrics Generation